Mary Wollstonecraft — "The being who can govern itself, has an empire which the most despotic monarch c…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I have a soul that is too noble to be enslaved."
+"I have a heart that is too benevolent to be cruel."

 English writer and proto-feminist philosopher whose A Vindication of the Rights of Woman (1792) is the founding text of modern feminist theory.
 Closely associated with Thomas Paine (Rights of Man co-conspirator and revolutionary contemporary) and William Godwin (her husband and philosopher of anarchism).
 For an intellectual contrast, see Edmund Burke, Anglo-Irish conservative and parliamentarian — Burke's Reflections on the Revolution in France (1790) was the explicit target of Wollstonecraft's first book — A Vindication of the Rights of Men (1790), written in the weeks after Burke's appeared.
 She extended the argument to women in her second Vindication two years later.
 Burke's tradition-and-prescription conservatism is the worldview Wollstonecraft's career was structured against.